Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Instantiation: Logistic Regression Model

+Theorem~\ref{lem:overall-theta} imposes a realizable assumption for the true density ratio function such that $r_t^*\in H_{\theta}^\LR$.
+Such an assumption is required since we train the density ratio estimator on a given hypothesis space while the true density ratio function could be arbitrary.
+We note that the realizability assumption is frequently used in the analysis for the density ratio estimation problem~\citep{ICML'21:NNBD,MLJ'12:LSIF-analysis} and other related topics, including active learning~\citep{ICML'17:active-learning} and contextual bandit~\citep{ICML'20:efficient-Contextual}, where the density ratio (or density) estimation is required.
+A possible direction to relax the assumption is to consider a richer function class, e.g., a neural network or a non-parametric model.
+We leave this as a future work.

-Note that the dynamic regret of a $T$-round online process in Theorem~\ref{lem:overall-theta} is much tighter than that implied by Lemma~\ref{lem:ons-dynamic-theta}, where the term related to $V_T^\theta$ is reduced from $\O(T(V_T^\theta)^{2})$ to $\O(T^{\frac{1}{3}} (V_T^\theta)^{\frac{2}{3}})$.
-Actually, the $\O(T^{\frac{1}{3}}(V^\theta_T)^{\frac{2}{3}})$ rate matches the minimax optimal dynamic regret bound for the squared loss function with the feedback is noisy~\citep{NIPS'19:Wangyuxiang}.
+The $\tilde{\O}(T^{\frac{1}{3}}V_T^{\frac{2}{3}})$ rate in our bound exhibits the same rate as the minimax optimal dynamic regret bound for the squared loss function with the noisy feedback~\citep{NIPS'19:Wangyuxiang}.
 Since the squared loss function enjoys even stronger curvature than the logistic loss, our result is hard to be improved.
-To achieve this fast-rate result, the key is to show a ``squared'' formulation $\O\big( \max\{1 , \abs{I}(V^\theta_{I})^2\} \big)$ of the dynamic regret for the base-leaner on each interval $\abs{I}$ (Lemma~\ref{lem:ons-dynamic-theta}).~\citet{COLT'21:baby-strong-convex} achieve so by a complicated analysis with the KKT condition to capture the structure of the comparators, while we greatly simplified the analysis by exploiting the structure that the comparator $\theta_t^*$ is essentially the minimizers of \emph{expected} functions $L_t$ (hence avoiding analyzing KKT condition).
-Our analysis is applicable to the case when the minimiers lie in the interior of the decision set and only requires the smoothness of the loss function, which can be of independent interest in online convex optimization.
+To achieve this fast-rate result, the key was to show a ``squared'' formulation $\O\big( \max\{1 , \abs{I}V_{I}^2\} \big)$ of the dynamic regret for the base-leaner on each interval $I$ (Lemma~\ref{lem:ons-dynamic-theta} in Appendix~\ref{appendix:proof-of-ons}).~\citep{COLT'21:baby-strong-convex} achieved this by a complicated analysis with the KKT condition to capture the structure of the comparators, while we greatly simplified the analysis by exploiting the structure that the comparator $\theta_t^*$ is essentially the minimizers of \emph{expected} functions $L_t$ (hence avoiding analyzing the KKT condition).
+Our analysis is applicable to the case where the minimiers lie in the interior of the decision set and only requires the smoothness of the loss function, which can be of independent interest in online convex optimization.